8 August 2023

-12 May 2021
+12 March 2021

 Tiffany is studying Adult Nursing at ARU in Peterborough.
 But what led her to choose nursing as a career?
 Here, Tiffany blogs about her lifelong love of 'all things hospital' and celebrates the profession she's joining.

 ‘Why nursing?’ is a question I hear all the time.

 I’ve always enjoyed caring for people, I’ve always empathised and sympathised whenever anyone around me was ill and I’ve always wanted to grow my knowledge so that I could be more helpful.
 I’ve always been told that I am very caring, for as long as I can remember…

 People always say you should ‘do’ what you’re best at.
 If I’m good at caring, then a Nursing degree was clearly the best way to channel that caring into doing.
 It’s safe to say, I’ve never looked back.